katiepeters/hiring-test/README.md

 ## Detailed Requirements

-Broken down into Required General, Required Functionality, Bonus, and Allowances
+Broken down into Required - General, Required - Functionality, Bonus, and Allowances

-### Required General
+### Required - General

 * Use React.
+We have given you a basic app boilerplate to get started.
 * Use CSS (or a preprocessor if you want to get fancy).
 * Add some design flair.
-* Attempt at least 1 bonus item from each category (and explain your choices).
+* Attempt at least 1 item from both bonus categories (and explain your choices).
-* Use best practices for source code management (commit granularity, commit message strategy, branching strategy, etc.).
+* Use best practices for source code management (commit granularity, commit message strategy, etc.).

-### Required Functionality
+### Required - Functionality

 #### Home (Overview) Page
 * Display today's overall carbon intensity.